HIGHLIGHTSIstanbul | Cappadocia | Pamukkale | Ephesus | Gallipoli

 Day 8: Kusadasi-Ephesus-Kusadasi

 Morning tour to Ephesus area with Artemis Temple, Ephesus Antique City (Hillside Houses are excluded; entrance requires additional admission fee), one of the most popular ancient sites of Turkey with many acres of carefully excavated ruins; Virgin Mary’s House, where St. Mary is supposed to spend her last years together with St. John.
 Selcuk Ephesus Museum.
-Time for shopping.
-Overnight in Kusadasi.
+Continue to a regional rug production centre to have a firsthand experience of this unique art form.
+Overnight Kusadasi (B, D)

 Day 9: Kusadasi-Pergamon-Troy-Canakkale

 Early departure for Bergama and visit to the Asclepion and Acropol with the well preserved remains.
 In the afternoon continue on to Troy, the place where the legendary Trojan War took place as described in the historical work of Homer of Smyrna.
-After visiting the site with nine inhabitation levels covering a period of 3000 years, drive to Canakkale for overnight (Due to the limited hotel availability we also keep the right to stay in the surroundings of Canakkale).
+After visiting the site with nine inhabitation levels covering a period of 3000 years.
+Overnight Canakkale.
+(B, L, D)

 Day 10: Canakkale-Gallipoli-Istanbul

-After breakfast sail to the other side of Dardanelles by a ferryboat and drive to Istanbul with visit to Gallipoli, historically famous for being the site of many battles – particularly involving the Allied Forces including Australians and New Zealanders during World War I. Arrive in Istanbul in the afternoon and transfer to the hotel.
-B
+After breakfast sail to the other side of Dardanelles by a ferryboat and drive to Istanbul with visit to Gallipoli, historically famous for being the site of many battles – particularly involving the Allied Forces including Australians and New Zealanders during World War I. Arrive in Istanbul in the afternoon, enjoy a farewell dinner.
+Overnight Istanbul.
+(B, D)

 Day 11: Istanbul